Brexit could make Britain highly attractive, says Axel Springer chief

-LONDON Brexit will be more painful for the rest of Europe than for Britain which could emerge stronger and better off than its European neighbours, Mathias Doepfner, chief executive of Axel Springer, told the Financial Times.
+LONDON Brexit will be more painful for the rest of Europe than for Britain which could emerge stronger and better off than its European neighbors, Mathias Doepfner, chief executive of Axel Springer (SPRGn.DE), told the Financial Times.

 Doepfner, head of one of Europe's largest media companies, said Britain was bound to experience short-term pain as a consequence of its June 23 vote to quit the EU.